MMMatth/video-game-cpp/README.md

 We suppose the night color is in the middle of the image and the day color is at the start and the end of the image.

 ## SpriteSheet
-We use a spritesheet for every image exept for the mute / unmute button.
+We use a spritesheet for every image exept for the mute / unmute button and the background gradient image.

 ![spritesheet](./assets/img/spritesheet.png)